All Episodes

 It hates it with a passion.

-And politically, within his own party, if this goes through, Barack Obama will be in position of he will have his shirt tail on fire, his back to the wall, and the bill collector at the door, which is metaphorically a way of saying he's almost guaranteed, if this goes through, to have a serious challenge in a Democratic primary for president in 2012.
+And politically, within his own party, if this goes through, Barack Obama will be in the position of he will have his shirt tail on fire, his back to the wall, and the bill collector at the door, which is metaphorically a way of saying he's almost guaranteed, if this goes through, to have a serious challenge in a Democratic primary for president in 2012.

 You heard of her, right, Susan Davis?

-Nor have I. Anyway, she's on Matthew's show.
+Nor have I. Anyway, she's on Matthew's show talking about the Democrat Party.

-Matthew says, Susan, tell me something that I don't know, which frankly would be easy.
+Matthew says, Susan, tell me something that I don't know, which, frankly, would be easy.

 Pick something.